hiveauth/hive-auth-html/README.md

 # hive-auth-html

-An example on how to use HiveAuth with HTML
+This is an example on how to integrate with HiveAuth using HTML.

+It allows a user to authenticate by displaying a QRcode It will then allow the authenticated user to braordcast a transaction on the Hive blockchain.